 Before the dollar was delinked from silver and gold, its purchasing-power was inflated away systematically.
 Until 1971, ‘money-printing’ was restrained by the nation’s finite supply of gold.
 Today, the dollar-supply is unlimited.

-Now that the dollar does not represent tangible value, the value of the dollar is derived from faith (confidence in the “full faith and credit” of the government).
+Now that the dollar does not represent tangible value, the value of U.S. currency is derived from faith (confidence in the “full faith and credit” of government).

-- In 1776, Continental dollars were printed to finance the American Revolution.
-When people realized the currency was not redeemable in silver or gold coins, panic ignited near-hyperinflation in 1779 (47% inflation per month).** Congress redeemed the dollar bills at 1,000-to-1 (silver): 1,000 PAPER dollars were equivalent to 1 SILVER dollar.
+- In 1776, Continental dollars were printed to finance the Revolution.
+When people realized the dollar was not backed by silver, panic ignited near-hyperinflation (47% inflation per month).** Congress redeemed the dollars at 1,000-to-1: 1 SILVER dollar equaled 1,000 PAPER dollars.

-- Congress created Greenback dollars to pay for the United States Civil War.
-All of a sudden, people lost faith in the currency’s convertibility to gold.
-Fearful Americans spent the money as fast as possible.
-In 1864, inflation peaked at 40% per month (the Greenback dollar fell to 35¢).**
+- Congress created Greenback dollars to pay for the Civil War.
+When people lost confidence in the currency, they spent the money as fast as possible.
+Inflation peaked at 40% per month in 1864 (Greenback $1 fell to 35¢).**

 Germany’s booming stock market was the envy of Europe from 1920 to 1922.*** When market psychology reversed, confidence in the papiermark (ℳ) collapsed.
 In 1919, Germans paid 16 marks for U.S. silver dollars.
 By the 1923 German hyperinflation, 1 SILVER dollar was equivalent to 4.2 trillion ℳarks.

 When currency is backed by nothing, there are no limits to the supply of printing-press-money.
-As the value of FUNNY MONEY diminishes, the gold price rises.
-For example, the price of gold in Venezuela is 211 million Bolívares per oz: 1 Bolívar equals 1/211 millionth of 1 oz of gold (August 2018).*
+As a currency’s value goes down, it takes more and more of the FUNNY MONEY to buy REAL MONEY.
+For example, it now takes millions of bolívares to buy gold in Venezuela.
+Last August (2018), 1 Venezuelan bolívar equaled 1/211 millionth of 1 oz of gold.*